Brand Design · Identity System · 2024

 Color System

-The color system is built around three primary accent colors — teal (#0EB1D2), amber (#EDAE49), and rose (#D1495B) — each with three shades for UI flexibility.
-These three hues appear in the icon mark and carry throughout the product interface as semantic color indicators: teal for primary actions and data, amber for warnings and highlights, rose for alerts and critical states.
+The color system is built around three primary accent colors — CIQ Cyan (#0EB1D2), Amber Gold (#EDAE49), and Coral Red (#D1495B) — each with seven shades for full UI flexibility.
+These three hues appear in the icon mark and carry throughout the product interface as semantic color indicators: cyan for primary actions and data, amber for warnings and highlights, coral for alerts and critical states.

 Deliverables

-All deliverables were created in Figma and built to serve both brand and product simultaneously.
-The brand guidelines document was designed to be usable by engineers, marketers, and future designers without interpretation — every decision was documented with rationale.
+All deliverables were created in Figma and built to serve brand and product simultaneously.
+The brand guidelines site was designed to be self-serve — every decision documented with rationale so engineers, marketers, and future designers could act without needing to ask.

 Outcomes